 Creative Ways of Content Marketing for Startups

-In this post, you’re going to find some useful tips about content marketing for startups that will help you develop an effective content marketing strategy.
+In this post, you’re going to find some useful content marketing tips for startups that will help you develop an effective content marketing strategy.
 You’ll learn about the most effective techniques for content creation and distribution.

 1. Search Industry Hot Topics

-If you’re just starting out, it’s likely that you’re a bit lost on what kind of content to create.
+If you’re just starting out, it’s likely that you’re a bit lost on how to create a successful content marketing strategy.
 As a fail-safe, you can try picking out ideas from content that is already successful.
 In other words, research what has worked on your target audience before to come up with topic ideas.

 For example, you find that an article providing stress-relieving tips for entrepreneurs is performing well.
 You could write a more detailed article providing step-by-step exercise instructions and recipes for stress-relief.

-Or you could turn popular text content into something more captivating, such as an infographic or an informative video.
+Or you could turn popular text content into something more captivating, such as an infographic or informative video content.

 2. Submit Guest Posts to Reputable Sites

-New entrepreneurs and startups struggle with building an audience.
+New entrepreneurs and startups struggle with building an audience from their content marketing.
 You may be an expert in your niche.
-But if you don’t have an audience to see that, it may be challenging to market yourself, and execute your content marketing strategy for startups.
+But if you don’t have an audience to see that, it may be challenging to market yourself, and execute an effective content marketing strategy for startups.

-This means you’ll have to choose a different channel that will help you reach an established audience.
-Your best option is to connect with reputable, high-authority sites that already have loyal readers.
+This means you’ll have to choose a different channel that will help you reach an established target audience.
+Your best content strategy option is to connect with reputable, high-authority sites that already have loyal readers.

-The goal is to submit guest posts to these sites, which will provide you with valuable backlinks, and drive traffic to your site.
+The goal is to submit guest posts to these sites, which will provide you with valuable backlinks, drive traffic to your site, and enhance your content marketing.
 And you’ll help them by supplying fresh content to their blog.

-You can easily find guest posting opportunities through Google search.
+You can easily find guest posting opportunities to inlcude in your content strategy through Google search.
 To do so, use a combination of search terms, such as:

 - Keyword + “contribute”